 Mindfield® eSense Skin Response.
 GSR biofeedback training system

 The eSense Skin Response is a small sensor designed to measure skin conductance levels.
 It is widely used to help people manage their symptoms of stess and anxiety through biofeedback training.
-Free UK delivery on all purchases.
+Free standard UK delivery

 Mindfield® eSense Skin Response.
 GSR biofeedback training system